TeachBooks/Manual/book/intro/book.md

     </div>
 </div>

 So what are you looking at?
 It's a website generated with the [Jupyter Book package](https://jupyterbook.org/).
+Various extensions have been added to improve the student-experience, especially for technical topics!

 The source files of this book consists of three parts:
 1. A configuration file, `_config.yml`